dfsp-spirit/meshlearn/README.md

 # meshlearn
-AI model to predict computationally expensive vertex-wise descriptors like the local gyrification index from the mesh structure.
+AI model to predict computationally expensive local, vertex-wise descriptors like the local gyrification index from the local mesh neighborhood.

+**This is highly experimental and work-in-progress, ignore this.**

+**This is not intended to be used by others.
+There is no stable API whatsoever, everything changes at will.**

 ## About